MogliRohitkumar/Asic_Design/README.md

 ## LAB - 3
 ### Objective
+### All instructions 32 bit pattern and RISC-V instruction type
 ```c
  ADD r5, r4, r5
 ```
-- All the arithmetic and logical operations are performed using R-type instruction format, hence this instruction belongs to the R-type instruction set.
+- All the arithmetic and logical operations are performed using **R-type** instruction format, hence this instruction belongs to the **R-type** instruction set.
 - **r5** is the destination register that will hold the sum of values stored in the registers **r4** and **r5**.
 - **Opcode for ADD = `0110011`**
   - **rd = r5 = `00101`**